Educator-led Programs

 Metamorphosis

-Explore the life cycles and survival strategies of butterflies.
-This program is recommended for students in preschool through grade 2.
+Explore the life cycles and survival strategies of butterflies and frogs.
+This program is recommended for students in preschool through grade 5.

 Poetry of Art

-Through guided observation, students strengthen their language arts and visual interpretation skills by creating stories and images of personal expression inspired by artwork in the collection.
+Through guided observation, students strengthen their language arts and visual interpretation skills by creating verses inspired by artwork in the collection.

 Perceive and Process